- The School

 The School is made possible by a generous gift from the late Frank Batten, Sr., one of the University’s most loyal supporters.
 Batten was the retired chairman and CEO of Landmark Communications Inc. He was known for his keen interest in the areas of leadership, citizenship and service to the public.
 In establishing his founding gift, Batten expressed his noble goals for the School and its students and graduates:

 "Never has there been a greater need for the University's most important product: enlightened and ethical leaders who leave Grounds prepared for public life--in their communities, in their professions, in the world at large."

-The completion of the multi-million dollar renovation of Garrett Hall was completed in summer 2011.
-Given its significance and prominent location near Jefferson’s historic Lawn, it stands as a fittingly impressive home for the Batten School’s first class of two-year MPP students, who, along with the fourth class of accelerated MPP students, matriculated in August 2011.
+The LEED-certified renovation of Garrett Hall was completed in summer 2011.
+Given its significance and prominent location near Thomas Jefferson’s historic Lawn, it stands as a fittingly impressive home for the Batten School.

 © 2015 by the Rector and Visitors of the University of Virginia